tardate/LittleArduinoProjects/README.md

 # 287 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [UltrasonicAlarm](./Electronics101/UltrasonicAlarm) - Build an ultrasonic motion alarm with the HC-SR04 module and dicrete logic.
+> Latest addition:sparkles: [UltrasonicAlarm](./Electronics101/UltrasonicAlarm) - Build an ultrasonic motion alarm with the HC-SR04 module and discrete logic.

 Just my collection of electronics projects, many involving an Arduino in one way or another.